Ricordy/SL-SmartContracts/README.md

 //Get a number of digits in x position of a number
     /// @notice Returns the position X in slots of Y size in a given number.
     /// @param number the uint256 from where the result is extracted
-    /// @param position the psotion of the result
+    /// @param position the position of the result
-    /// @param factor number of algarisms in result
+    /// @param factor number of algorisms in result
     /// @return uint256 the specified position in a number function getPositionXInDivisionByY(
         uint256 number,